 That said, I’m not ready to even imagine not dyeing my hair.
 Yet many women fearlessly embrace their silver strands.
 “The day I cut off all my colored hair, a man stopped me on the street and asked me to get a martini with him,” says author Alice Bradley.

-I’m also inspired by Jenni Rhodes, who, at 81, recently became the face of a new campaign for fashion label Vielma.
+I’m also inspired by Jenni Rhodes, who, at 81, became the face of an ad campaign for fashion label Vielma.
 Her elegantly lined visage appears carved from glass, replete with the sort of jagged edges and splintery lines that naturally accompany a richly lived life.
-Designer Gabriel Vielma was quoted about his casting decision in The Daily Mail: “There are different beauties in this world.”
+“There are different beauties in this world,” designer Gabriel Vielma explained when asked about his casting decision.

 A wabi-sabi view reveals that the belief that our bodies should fit a single, abstract, youthful ideal is actually optional.
 Perhaps this idea is starting to catch on.